thednp/shorty/README.md

 [![vite version](https://img.shields.io/badge/vite-5.4.10-brightgreen)](https://github.com/vitejs)

-A small TypeScript library with various tools, all ESLint valid and featuring everything useful for creating light libraries or web components.
+A small TypeScript library with various tools for increasing your productivity while helping you to create lighter libraries or web components.
 If there is anything that is consistently repeating itself, **shorty** can help you save up to 50% of the code required, with little to no performance cost.

 **shorty** is featured in [ColorPicker](https://github.com/thednp/color-picker), [KUTE.js](https://github.com/thednp/kute.js), [BSN](https://github.com/thednp/bootstrap.native), [Navbar.js](https://github.com/thednp/navbar.js) and other libraries.